Grinnin' tonic: Here's how I made my own gin in Clonakilty

 Some would say I've always had a bit of a messiah complex, so when I was given the chance to turn water into gin, I said praise be, count me in.

-We will be using the same whey alcohol in our personal gins that the distiller uses to produce their award-winning Minke Gin and Minke Vodka, in the three glowing copper pot stills.
+We will be using the same whey alcohol in our personal gins that the distiller uses to produce their award-winning Minke Gin and Minke Vodka, in the three glowing copper pot stills in the picturesque town of Clon.

-Each couple is given jam jars of botanicals, a weighing scale and some beakers and test tubes.
+Each couple is given mason jars of botanicals, a weighing scale and some beakers and test tubes.
 It's all very scientific.
-They also make the mistake of giving us a complementary Minke gin and Poacher's Tonic, which in turn gives me a right lip.
+They also make the mistake of giving us a complementary Minke gin and Poacher's Tonic, which in turn gives Ann Marie and myself a right lip.

 The botanicals are divided into three groups: core, support and key.
 From the core group, we use Juniper (anywhere between 3-6grams) and Coriander Seeds (0.75g-1.75g).
 You'll find both of these in 99% of all gins, they complement each other - the Juniper Berries are woody, piney with a hint of fruit and the Coriander has hints of citrus.
-You then choose between Angelica Root, which is earthy and serves to bind the gin together or Orris Root which is slightly floral.
+You then choose between Angelica Root, which is earthy or Orris Root which is slightly floral.

 Ewan tells us that Chanel is the largest buyer of Orris Root in the world, it makes the perfume last longer.
 The Angelica makes sure it tastes the same in six months' time as it did when you first opened it.